RobertFrenette/E-31_Spring_2018/00_Dev_Environment_Config/README.md

 ```
 export PATH=$HOME/mongo/bin:$PATH
 ```
-+ create data/db dir structure in your Home dir
++ Create data/db dir structure in your Home dir
 + Open Terminal and execute the following to test
 ```
 $ mongo --version